TeoReu/TeoReu.github.io/_pages/about_einstein.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior Researcher @ Microsoft Research.
-Previously @ Google Brain, Google X, Twitter Cortex.
+subtitle: PhD Student at University of Oxford

 profile:
   align: right
-  image: teo_prof.jpg
+  image: prof_pic.jpeg
   image_circular: true # crops the image to make it circular
   # address:
     # <p>555 your office number</p>